 |---|---|---|

-Utilize AI services that can analyze job descriptions, performance reviews, and industry data to automatically identify and benchmark critical competencies for warehouse roles.
-This provides a data-driven foundation for the training architecture.
+Utilize AI platforms that can analyze existing job descriptions, performance reviews, and industry trends to identify critical competencies and potential skill gaps within the warehouse workforce.
+This automates the initial competency definition phase.

 Most people overcomplicate this.
 Focus on the core logic first, then polish.
 Speed is your only advantage here.